News | Jan 25, 2011

 “Only YOU Can Prevent Overtime Abuse”

 Smokey the Bear used to appear on TV to tell us: “Only You Can Prevent Forest Fires.”
 Well, the same can be said of overtime abuse.
-Too many Trial Lawyers, advocates, and workers believe that the overtime laws are too complicated for them to understand, so they leave it to The Boss to interpret the law.
+Too many Trial Lawyers, advocates, and workers believe that overtime laws are too complicated for them to understand, so they leave it to The Boss to interpret the law.

 But The Boss is under pressure to feed the bottom line, so his interpretation of the overtime law might not be too worker-friendly.
 If you believe the overtime rights of you or your client are being violated, give us a call.
 Stop guessing at your overtime rights.